WILLIE NELSON

 Upon hearing this new cover of his song, Beck remarked that “Willie’s songs have been my companions for most of my life.
 I’ve been lucky to get to hang out and sing with him on several occasions over the years,” adding, “There’s no one like him in music and it’s the greatest honor to have him record this song.”

-Beck performing at Long Story Short: Willie Nelson 90 celebration at the Hollywood Bowl, April 2023
+Beck at Long Story Short: Willie Nelson 90 at the Hollywood Bowl, April 2023.
+Photo: Randall Michelson

 “Come Ye” (written by Nina Simone)